mParticle/docs/src/pages/integrations/taplytics/event/index.md

 title: Event
 ---

-[Taplytics](https://taplytics.com/) is an intelligent customer experience cloud specializing in turning first-time users into lifetime customers through magical moments.
+[Taplytics](https://taplytics.com/) is an A/B testing, feature management, and behavioral messaging platform that helps companies turn first-time users into lifetime customers.

 The Taplytics integration is an embedded kit integration and supports the Android, iOS, tvOS, and Web platforms.

 ## Prerequisites

-In order to enable mParticle's integration with Taplytics, you will need your Project Key, available from your Taplytics Project Settings page.
+In order to enable mParticle's integration with Taplytics, you need a project key, available from your Taplytics Project Settings page.

-### Adding the kit to your iOS/ Android app
+### Adding the kit to your iOS or Android app

 mParticle's Taplytics integration requires that you add the Taplytics Kit to your iOS or Android app.